pbmanis/VCNModel/docs/index.rst

 ----------------------------------------------------------------------

 *vcnmodel* is a set of Python routines in a repository for running simulations of fully reconstructed neurons from the mouse cochlear nucleus.
+Neurons, including their dendrites and the portion of the axon that remained withing the volume, afferent fibers, and afferent terminals were reconstructed from serial blockface electron microscopic images.
+The simulations include accounting for the size (number of release sites) of multiple convergent endbulbs onto the bushy cells.
+Simulation modes include voltage-clamp evaluation of currents (used to set current densities in the model), current-clamp evaluation of firing patterns to current steps, responses to acoustic stimuli with different patterns of input (all inputs active; only one input active, all but the largest one or two inputs active) in response to tone pips and sinusoidal amplitude-modulated tones.
+In some simulations, parts of the cell were removed (e.g., all dendrites, unninvevated dendrites, etc).
+In some simulations, the consequences of variations of the dendritic ion channel densities were explored.

 Used in Spirou, Kersting, Ellisman and Manis (in preparation).

 .. toctree::
    :maxdepth: 2